Coarse cohomology theories: Coarse cohomology theories

 \section{Coarse cohomology theories}

-{In Section \ref{sec2345t2345} we give the definition of coarse cohomology theories and discuss some basic properties.
-In Section \ref{wgowriepgwegweere} we discuss coassembly maps for coarse cohomology theories and how the naturality of a pairing with a coarse homology theory implies its compatibility with the (co-)assembly maps.}
+In Section \ref{sec2345t2345} we give an axiomatic definition of the notion of a coarse cohomology theory which by the Corollary \ref{kor2435tre} it is eventually equivalent to Definition \ref{weijgowefwerfer}.
+In Section \ref{sec124354trew} we construct first examples by dualizing coarse homology theories.
+In Section \ref{wgowriepgwegweere} we discuss coassembly maps for coarse cohomology theories.